GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Kappai.md

 ### Special Features

-**Education**: You gain proficiency in a skill of your choice.
+**Kappai Education**: You gain proficiency in a zoology skill of your choice and another skill of your choice.

 **Shelled Form**: A kappai cannot wear armor and instead is considered unarmored with a defense bonus equal to its heroisim.

 **Tuck in Shell**: A kappai may retreat into (or come out of) its shell as an action.
-While in its shell, the kappa is considered prone.
+While in its shell, the kappai is considered prone.
 Additionally, its defense is its level +10.
 Furthermore, the only wounds which may be dealt to it are biased wounds.
 If it has no such wounds options remaining, it is no longer limited to only receiving biased wounds.